 It is said Hiragana has been developed during the Heian period (794-1185), after Kanji was introduced from China to Japan for the first time in the 4th or 5th century.
 They aimed to make new writing characters by simplifying Kanji, which convincingly explains why the shape of some Hiragana is similar to the corresponding Kanji.
 It resulted in a tremendous development and flourish in Japanese culture such as literature, as notable female writers started to use Hiragana to produce historical works and stories.

-They preferably use Hiragana in specific cases, including children books and announcements for foreigners.
+However, Hiragana is preferred in specific cases, including children books and announcements for foreigners.
 This is because it is the first character that most Japanese learners start to study.
 Hiragana also plays a role as particles.
 It is called “Joshi” (助詞) in Japanese, which is essential to connect every word such as nouns, verbs and adjectives.

 What is Katakana?

 Katakana (カタカナ) is another sets of characters in Japanese.
 They might look similar to Hiragana, but they are actually more angular compared to the cursive shapes of Hiragana.
 One of the distinctive differences between them is that Katakana is mainly used for foreign words imported from other countries.
-For example, “Computer” can be written “コンピューター”, and “Hamburger” can be “ハンバーガー” in Katakana.
+For example, “computer” is written “コンピューター” (co-n-pyuu-taa, and “Ha-m-baa-gaa” can be “ハンバーガー” in Katakana.
 It means that with a better understanding in Katakana, you will be able to infer the meaning of Japanese sentences to a certain extent!

 Here are some Katakana words that you will probably encounter during your trip to Japan!